-PHI 303 Political Philosophy
+PHI 303 Political Philosophy (3-0-3).

-(3-0-3).
 Introduces the fundamental questions of how a polity should be structured.
 Emphasizes the justifications for fundamental decisions in shaping political orders.
 Both historical and contemporary readings apply.
-Prerequisite: ENG 203 or ENG
+Prerequisite: ENG 203 or ENG 204.

 PHI 304 Themes in Western Thought (3-0-3).
 Explores selected themes from the history of Western thought with relevance in the present.
 Makes clear how ideas shape culture and inform life far into the future.
 Emphasizes the relationship between Western thought and the students' lives.
-Prerequisite: ENG 203 or ENG 204
+Prerequisite: ENG 203 or ENG philosophical dimensions of how we are related to the environment.
+Studies why, or whether, life on Earth should be respected.
+Reflects on the philosophy of nature.
+Prerequisite: ENG 203 or ENG 204.